metalevel-tech/pve-spice-connector/README.md

 ## Setup

 Generate [API token](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_tokens) on the ProxmoxVE server.
-Uncheck the _Privilege separation_ option if you don't want to make additional setup for them.
-Copy the generated authentication data, then edit the environment file and set the default values of the variables:
+Uncheck the _Privilege separation_ option if you don't want to make additional setup for the privileges.
+Copy the generated authentication data, then edit the environment file and set the default values of the configuration variables:

 - `$TOKEN` _name_ and `$UUID` of the token;
 - `$PROTO` you can remove this variable if you use `https`;